 Extensive compressor reviews and FAQ

-Morley VCO: This is a vintage gem from the early days of classic rock.
+Morley (Tel-Ray) VCO: This is a vintage gem from the early days of classic rock.
 It's a giant shiny chrome-plated volume pedal combined with a compressor.
 I have to admit I am predisposed to love this thing just because it looks so cool.

-The compressor part is not optical, it uses a CA3080 VCA like the Ross/Dynacomp family.
-However I've been informed that the circuit is not a Ross/Dyna/Keeley type, but instead is closer to one of Electro-Harmonix's older designs.
+The compressor part is not optical, it is an OTA using a CA3080 chip like the Ross/Dynacomp family.
+However I've been told that the circuit is closer to one of Electro-Harmonix's older designs, and not a copy of the Ross/Dynacomp circuit.
 It only has two knobs: one that increases the level of your signal going into a fixed threshold (this controls the amount of compression), and the other is make-up gain.
 The preset attack and release times are both a lot faster than the Ross/Dyna types have, so it has a very smooth note attack and then it lets go quickly.
 The fast release, combined with the high noise floor, means it "pumps and breathes" quite a bit.
 There is a footswitch for dis/engaging the compressor, but it's not really a bypass exactly.
-The bad news is that the compressor is very noisy, very hissy.
-However it's about 30 years old, so I suspect that replacing and upgrading the 5 electrolytic capacitors, 3 chips, and 3 transistors would cut the noise down dramatically.
-I may do this myself, I haven't decided yet.
-The good news is that the tone is fantastic!
-Warm, clear, and full-sounding, with no obvious mid hump or scoop.
-Additionally, it does not lose any lows or highs--it has easily the best frequency range of any vintage or vintage-style compressor I've tried.

 Basically, if the noise problem can be solved by replacing some degraded old components with new ones, then this pedal is a serious contender, with better tone and wider frequency range than the Ross/Dynas or Orange Squeezers--plus it's a good volume pedal, and it's a burly chrome beast like a Harley or a muscle car.
 Classic.